 As with all cameras with a built-in zoom lens, the lens retracts back into the body when you turn off the camera, like a retracting gun barrel.
 All the controls are logically laid out, with the top plate having mode dials and quick access buttons for the most common features.

 A few of these buttons can be customized to your own liking.
-There’s also function buttons and a ring around the lens barrel which can be customized to various settings, most obviously for extending the lens, but can also be used for things like exposure compensation.
+There are also function buttons and a ring around the lens barrel which can be customized to various settings, most obviously for extending the lens, but can also be used for things like exposure compensation.

 The rear of the camera also has a plethora of buttons, with one of the most obvious being the function button no.8, which dictates if the electronic viewfinder is on or off.
 Happily, the electronic viewfinder will automatically switch off when your eye is at the viewfinder.
 The 3-inch rear touchscreen is also fully articulating, which will be very helpful for the video guys, but is also the main gateway to all of the functionality.

 Overall, a solid set of features which should allow you to fine-tune all aspects of your images without too much headache.
-So, let’s move on to see how the camera works in the real world.
+Let’s move on to see how the camera works in the real world.

 Image quality is helped by the one-inch sensor and the fact that the lens does not zoom as much as some of its counterparts.
 However, there is still plenty of range, going from 25-400mm.